thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 * PSK Key Exchange Modes, and
 * Application-Layer Protocol Negotiation (ALPN).

+For external pre-shared keys {{!RFC9258}}, which defines an interface for importing these types of keys into TLS/DTLS 1.3, MUST be used.

-The SNI extension is discussed in this document and the justification for implementing and using the ALPN extension can be found in {{RFC7525bis}}.
+The SNI extension is discussed in this document and the justification for implementing and using the ALPN extension can be found in {{?RFC9325}}.

 For TLS/DTLS clients and servers implementing raw public keys and/or certificates the guidance for mandatory-to-implement extensions described in